7 Things that May Get Overlooked When Hiring a Nanny

 overlooked-hiring-a-nanny

-Hiring a nanny is an important decision as a parent.
-Here are 7 common areas that may get overlooked when going through the hiring process.
+Hiring a nanny is an important decision for parents.
+Here are seven common areas that may be overlooked during the hiring process.

 Hiring a nanny is an important decision.
-You are trusting this caregiver to look after your children and having someone in your home for 20, 40, or maybe even more hours a week.
+You are trusting this caregiver to look after your children and have someone in your home for 20, 40, or maybe even more hours a week.
 It is a choice you will want to get right.
-While we offer some valuable tips when hiring a nanny, here are some common areas that may get overlooked when going through the hiring process.
+While we offer some valuable tips when hiring a nanny, here are some common areas that may get overlooked during the hiring process.

 1. Knowing what you want in a nanny

 Your nanny job description will spell out the experience, background, skills, and education level you seek in a nanny.
 That will help you narrow the pool of candidates for your position.
-Also, make sure you are bringing someone in your home who you are comfortable with and who will meet the needs of you and your children.
+Also, make sure you are bringing someone into your home who you are comfortable with and who will meet your and your children’s needs.

-2. Giving yourself enough time to make a smart hire
+2. Giving yourself enough time to make an intelligent hire

-Even with a good job description and a strong idea of what you want in a nanny, it could take time to find the right fit.
-You will need to sort through applicants, conduct interviews, set up a trial day or time to meet with your family for your top candidates, run background checks, and check references.
+Even with a good job description and a firm idea of what you want in a nanny, it could take time to find the right fit.
+You must sort through applicants, conduct interviews, set up a trial day or time to meet with your family for top candidates, run background checks, and check references.
 This process should be measured in weeks and not days.
 Give yourself one to three months to find a nanny.

 Using an online job site will lengthen the process as you will have more candidates – many likely unqualified – who will apply for your position.
 Going through a nanny placement agency will save you time and hassles.
 Based on your requirements, they can have a group of quality candidates for you to review.

-In fact, our survey of household employers about the hiring process determined that families who go through an agency rather than a website to hire a nanny will get a better-quality nanny, one they will keep longer, and spend less time finding the right match.
+In fact, our survey of household employers about the hiring process determined that families who hire a nanny through an agency rather than a website will get a better-quality nanny, one they will keep longer, and spend less time finding the right match.

 3. Determining the total cost of employing a nanny

-You may have budgeted for your nanny’s wages but there are other costs involved when employing a nanny.
+You may have budgeted for your nanny’s wages, but other costs are involved in employing a nanny.
 You will need to consider:

-• Employer taxes – which can be reduced or even eliminated with a Dependent Care FSA and/or the Child and Dependent Care Tax Credit.
+• Employer taxes – can be reduced or eliminated with a Dependent Care FSA and/or the Child and Dependent Care Tax Credit.

 • Workers’ compensationcoverage may be required in your state and will help cover medical costs and lost wages if your nanny gets hurt on the job.